BMBOUP/Optimal_threshold/README.md

 - scenario : scenario=1 if constant effect, scenario=2 if increasing effect and scenario=3 if decreasing effect.
 and outputs a data set with 4 variables: time,event, treatment, biomarker.

 The function **get_risk** is a function to get risk at a prediction time (timepoint) with treated and untreated subjects.
-The inputs are the same to **check_effect** also
+The inputs are the same to **check_effect** and varying is boolean input takes true if time-varying treatment effect and false ifelse.
+The output is dataframe of the risk_0 in untreated subjects and the risk_1 in treated subjects.

-Inputs: values - This is a single column matrix and contains values between 0 and 1. classes - This single colomn matrix contains the labels for each of the values mentioned under "values".
-The labels should just have 2 classes i.e. 0 and 1